manatlan/reqman4/README.md

 - "uv" & (a lot) simpler (less features)
 - use httpx !
 - options are inverted (--i -> -i & (switch) -dev --> --dev)
+- step operator is always in uppercase (SET, CALL, 'VERB-HTTP' ).
 - one SWITCH param only (may change)
 - scenars(yml/rml) & reqman.conf are yaml/dict only !
 - scenars must(/can for compat) have a "RUN:" section (others keys are the global env)